imdadAdelabou/Flutter-TextFormField-with-PopMenu/README.md

 3. hintText
     - Allows you to enter a predefined text to guide the user to the expected value
 4. Go into detail about the different properties of the TextFormField by following this link [https://api.flutter.dev/flutter/material/TextFormField-class.html]

+## Let's go back to the essentials and build our PopMenu